Brief knowledge base

 Open proxy risks include MITM, logging, response tampering, infected nodes, and reputation-based bans.

-The difference between private, shared, and public resources is explained in the full access restriction section.
+The difference between private, shared and public — in the full classification by access level.

 07